Chapter 7: DistributedWorker

 2. Get Task: If a task (WorkItem) is available, the worker takes it.

 4. Execute Step: Runs the processing logic defined by the corresponding Node (using the Workflow definition to find the right code).
+The node might append events to the context it received.

 5. Handle Outcome: Based on the Transition returned by the Node: